One-facet paired comparison: League Baseball

 Adjust for this by giving the Models= a weighting of 0.5.

 Teams did not all meet the same number of times.
 To allow for this, an extra facet, 2, is introduced: the number of games teams played against each other.
 This extra facet acts as a model selector, permitting pairs of teams to be matched with model statements specifying the correct number of Bernoulli trials.
-The elements of this extra facet serve no measurement purpose, so their calibrations are anchored at 0 (the umean= value), preventing them from affecting the teams' measures.
+The elements of this extra facet serve no measurement purpose, so their measures are anchored at 0 (the umean= value), preventing them from affecting the teams' measures.

 Facets specifications and data (in file Baseball.txt):